core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Fields for the Records.
 Application of Patch Packs is idempotent.

-When the name in a Patch Record matches with the name in an existing Record, the time values are compared.
+When the name in a Patch Record matches with the name in an existing Record, the resolved time values are compared.
 If the time values either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.

 If a Patch Record contains a name, or combination of a time value and a name, that do not exist in any existing Record in the Pack, the